ghowland/sysync/README.md

 This allows for absolute sequencing of how things will be installed in this package.

+#### Note on Ordering of Packages in a Host Group

+The order of Packages in a Host Group is very important, because this determined when a Handler item is first encountered, and when it is updated.

+It is recommended that you start with more general configuration (ex: a "common" package), and then become more specific over time (ex: an "app" server package, or "mysql" package).

+If you require updating a single file twice, for example starting with a common "/etc/resolv.conf" and then later updating to a specific "/etc/resolv.conf", to perhaps switch between general datacenter DNS resolution and specific app-server DNS resolution, you can create a general Package "common" and a final run Package such as "common_last_app" that is the last Package listed.

+In this way you can perform general actions at the beginning of the configuration, and then override them with a very specific change later.
+See the section below [#strict-ordering][Strict Ordering] for details.

 ### The Final Configuration Specification

 A host can only be in a single host-group.
 A host-group contains a set list of packages, in sequence.
 Each package contains a sequence of configuration handlers, and handler items to be applied to the Final Configuration Specification.